Kade-github/Kades-Obfuscater-UTMT-SCRIPT/README.md

 Download it here:
 https://github.com/KadePcGames/Kades-Obfuscater-UTMT-SCRIPT/releases/latest

+## Features
+- Rename
+- Junk Code
+- More to come!

 ## Credits
 - Colinator27 (Helped me a lot in the mess of things)
 - Kade (The Creator)